I have been coding professionally since 2005, and as a hobby since long before that.

 DevOps and Systems: Provisioning using Ansible and previously puppet on various cloud-based infrastructures and also bare-metal servers.
 Also experience using AWS either manually or via Terraform.

-I also have experience as a team lead for smaller teams and of introducing new practises to existing teams - espcially DevOps.
+I also have experience as a team lead for smaller teams and of introducing new practises to existing teams - especially DevOps.

 Contracts of varying length and scope.
 Most were in remote teams across multiple timezones from California to Australia.
 Examples: